About Berkeley

 Jewish Berkeley

 Jewish life in Berkeley is diverse and robust.
 There are 4 synagogues and an independent minyan, offering many flavors of Jewish life.
 Berkeley is home to the Jewish Studio Project, which cultivates creativity as a Jewish practice for spiritual connection and social transformation, and Urban Adamah, an educational farm and community center that integrates the practices of Jewish tradition, mindfulness, sustainable agriculture, and social action.
 You can spend an afternoon at Covenant Winery, a premier kosher winery, or the Magnes Collection of Jewish Art and Life, a museum of Jewish history, art, and culture.
-You'll find Jewish events, preschool, after school programs, and more at JCC East Bay, as well as at Edah and Midrasha programs for kids and teens.
+You'll find Jewish events, preschool, after-school programs, and more at JCC East Bay.
 Boichik Bagels, Oakland Kosher, Abba's Hummus, and Saul's Deli all offer delicious kosher meals.
 And, of course, there's Berkeley Moshav; the perfect home base for this city full of Jewish life. |

 Education